ln-harris/ln-harris/README.md

-- 👋 Hi, I’m Lindsey
+👋 Hi, I’m Lindsey Harris
-- 💼 I'm a Full Stack Software Engineer
-- 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me email or phone
+💻 Full Stack Software Engineer | Passionate about building scalable, user-friendly applications 🚀 Experienced in HTML, CSS, JavaScript, React, Node.js, Express 🤝 Open to collaborating on innovative projects in web development, automation, and data-driven solutions 📬 Reach me at: harrisnl95@gmail.com
-- ⚡ Fun fact: I have a motorcycle
+⚡ Fun fact: Outside of coding, I love riding my motorcycle and exploring new challenges

 <!---
 ln-harris/ln-harris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.